× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Creature and Exoskeleton.
 You permanently affix the Exoskeleton to the Creature, which then gains its benefits.

 Exoskeleton and Turret.
-The Turret permanently becomes one of the Exoskeleton’s equipped weapons, and it no longer requires any time to place, though it does require 1.5 seconds to activate/deactivate, and while activated that arm cannot be used for anything other than the Turret; additionally, this means that no one other than you can use the Turret, but otherwise, you can now use the Turret as normal.
-Unfortunately, since the Turret has been re-engineered to be smaller and lighter, its base damage is reduced to 1d8, and the magnitude of the special attack damage is also reduced by 1, i.e. 1d6 base damage becomes 1d4, 1d10 becomes 1d8, etc.
+The Turret permanently becomes one of the Exoskeleton’s equipped weapons, and it no longer requires any time to place, though it does require 1.5 seconds to activate/deactivate, and while activated that arm cannot be used for anything other than the Turret; additionally, this means that no one other than you can use the Turret, but otherwise, you can use the Turret as normal.
+Unfortunately, since the Turret has been re-engineered to be smaller and lighter, its base damage is reduced to 1d8, and the magnitude of the special attack damage is also reduced by 1, i.e. 1d6 base damage becomes 1d4, 1d10 becomes 1d8, etc. Its Crit Range is unaffected.

 Master